pmgr77/runtime-xray/FAQ.md

 ---

+## How does RuntimeXRay help in the age of AI‑generated (“vibe”) code?

+AI assistants now write thousands of lines of code in seconds.
+This boosts productivity, but it also creates a serious trust gap:

+- **Source review is not enough** – AI‑generated code may look correct yet introduce hardcoded tokens, weak encryption, or unexpected network calls that only manifest at runtime.
+- **Hidden backdoors or logic bombs** are extremely difficult to spot by reading the source alone, but they leave observable traces in the executed binary.
+- **Subtle security mistakes** (e.g., leaving a private key in memory for too long, disabling certificate validation) often survive code review and static analysis.

+RuntimeXRay acts as a **post‑build security verifier** specifically designed for this challenge.
+You compile the AI‑written code, run the binary in a sandbox, and get an evidence‑based report that shows:

+- What secrets actually appear in memory and where they travel (data lineage).
+- Whether the binary respects modern hardening (NX, PIE, RELRO, stack canary).
+- If sensitive data reaches the network, a log file, or an unexpected process.
+- Which weak cryptographic primitives are in use, even if called indirectly.

+This gives you **confidence that the compiled artifact does not hide dangerous behaviour** — regardless of how (or by whom) the source was written.

+---

 ## If I have source code, can’t a strong AI just find all the issues?

 Source‑level AI is extremely valuable, but it **cannot observe what actually happens at runtime**.